Cosmo-Tech/cosmotech-api/README.md

 cp config/application-dev.sample.yml config/application-dev.yml
 ```

-Also note that the `azure` Profile is activated by default.
-As such, the [application-azure.yml](api/src/main/resources/application-azure.yml) file is also read as part of the application configuration.
+Also note that the `keycloak` Profile is activated by default.
+As such, the [application-keycloak.yml](api/src/main/resources/application-keycloak.yml) file is also read as part of the application configuration.

 Now you can run the API Server with :